TYPO3GmbH/ext-file-variants/README.md

 available.

 ### File Module
-- given a file record has language variants, how to handle a delete?
-The copies might be referenced in some fields.
+- ~~given a file record has language variants, how to handle a delete?
+The copies might be referenced in some fields.~~
+- there is just no real deletion.
+A variant can be reset to its default, but no deletion is possible
-- cascading delete will not be sufficient here probably.
+- ~~cascading delete will not be sufficient here probably.~~
 - ~~Figure out how to upload without creating sys_file_references.
 Existing file records are no options, we need to create own one.
 Otherwise I would translate a file using another one by manipulating sys_language_uid.
 It would fail if the file was in use elsewhere as a default language item.~~